Mission Produce (NASDAQ:AVO) Issues FY 2021 Earnings Guidance

 Mission Produce (NASDAQ:AVO) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $900 million-920 million, compared to the consensus revenue estimate of $884.22 million.

-Mission Produce (NASDAQ:AVO) last issued its quarterly earnings data on Wednesday, June 9th.
-The company reported $0.12 EPS for the quarter, topping analysts’ consensus estimates of $0.11 by $0.01.
-As a group, sell-side analysts predict that Mission Produce will post 0.96 EPS for the current fiscal year.
+Mission Produce (NASDAQ:AVO) last announced its quarterly earnings results on Wednesday, June 9th.
+The company reported $0.12 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.11 by $0.01.
+Equities research analysts predict that Mission Produce will post 0.96 earnings per share for the current fiscal year.

-In related news, Director Luis A. Gonzalez sold 2,443 shares of the stock in a transaction that occurred on Thursday, June 10th.
-The shares were sold at an average price of $22.05, for a total value of $53,868.15.
-Following the sale, the director now directly owns 13,361 shares in the company, valued at approximately $294,610.05.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director Luis A. Gonzalez sold 24,947 shares of the stock in a transaction that occurred on Tuesday, June 8th.
-The shares were sold at an average price of $22.07, for a total transaction of $550,580.29.
-Following the completion of the sale, the director now owns 13,361 shares in the company, valued at $294,877.27.
+In other Mission Produce news, CEO Stephen J. Barnard purchased 11,200 shares of the company’s stock in a transaction that occurred on Tuesday, March 30th.
+The shares were purchased at an average cost of $17.60 per share, with a total value of $197,120.00.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Luis A. Gonzalez sold 350,000 shares of the company’s stock in a transaction on Thursday, April 8th.
+The shares were sold at an average price of $19.50, for a total value of $6,825,000.00.
+Following the transaction, the director now directly owns 8,333 shares in the company, valued at $162,493.50.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 727,390 shares of company stock worth $14,082,948.
-Corporate insiders own 47.00% of the company’s stock.
+Insiders have sold 727,390 shares of company stock worth $14,082,948 over the last ninety days.
+47.00% of the stock is owned by insiders.

 Mission Produce, Inc engages in sourcing, producing, and distributing avocados in the United States and internationally.
 The company operates through two segments, Marketing and Distribution, and International Farming.
 It serves retail, wholesale, and foodservice customers.
 The company was founded in 1983 and is headquartered in Oxnard, California.